 #5 Draw Periods Vary with Home Equity Lines

 You may pull equity out of your home with an equity-line of credit during the draw period.
 After the draw period concludes, you cannot pull more money out.
-The repayment starts at that time.
+The HELOC repayment starts at that time.
 As noted above, draw periods usually are five or 10 years, but definitely verify what it is.
 Many home owners want a longer draw period with a lower rate for a longer time.

 #6 Balloon Payment May Be Needed with some HELOC Companies